All in the Mix

 First efforts by Steve Lacy and Cecil Taylor

-Ella Fitzgerald and Sarah Vaughn at their height
+Ella Fitzgerald and Sarah Vaughan at their height

 Great records by large group ensembles led by Gil Evans and Gerry Mulligan